Zettelkasten-Method/zettelkasten.de/content/posts/2014/06/images-in-nvalt-notes/index.md

 From an "ontological" point of view, relative paths are the right thing to do:  they take into account only the structure of the note archive and its sub-folders.
 These sub-folders are important attributes of my archive.
 The application which provides access to the folder isn't.
 It's just a coincidence that I happen to like nvALT.

 If we design a _Zettelkasten_ note archive, the archive itself should always come first.
 Application-specific limitations aren't worth to consider most of the time because the archive itself will likely survive the software.
-That's why I think proprietary file formats kill the longevity of your _Zettelkasten_.<!--ct: TODO add post about why plain text wins-->
+That's why I think proprietary file formats kill the longevity of your _Zettelkasten_.

 In other words: all information in the Zettelkasten is made to be timeless.
 This includes meta-information like paths.
 Don't water down the significant feature of timelessness by pouring in platform or application specific limitations just because they make it a little more convenient.
 The long-term cost may be higher than you think.